 Enjoy your chat!

 You’ve done it!
 If you’ve worked our way through our Mini Guide, by now you will have created documents online, had a video call, found your way around some virtual office software, and used a task list.
 These are pretty much all the main tool types you’ll be likely to encounter if you join a remote team.

-We hope this Mini Guide has helped you feel more confident with some key tech tools for working remotely.
+We hope this Mini Guide has helped you feel more confident with some key digital skills and tech tools for working remotely.
 Comments?
 Suggestions?
 Please do get in touch, or follow us on social media to join the conversation.